-There’s nothing better than annual plants for creating a vibrant, colourful display of flowers all summer long - and the great thing about annuals is that you can change the design every year.
-Whether you’re filling gaps between the perennial plants in your borders or creating a whole new feature, we’ll help you design, choose and care for your perfect plants.
+There’s nothing better than perennial plants for creating a vibrant, colourful display of flowers all summer long - and the great thing about perennials is that they bloom again year after year.
+Whether you’re filling gaps between existing plants in your borders or creating a whole new feature, we’ll help you design, choose and care for your perfect perennials.

 How to Make a Flower Bed or Border